akazad13/competitive-programming/README.md

 # Competitive Programming
 This repository contains all the codes and programs of my competitive programming life.
-This includes Algorithm &amp; data structure theoretical coding, solution of different online judge's problems and supplementary topics.
+This includes Algorithm & and data structure theoretical coding, solutions to different online judge's problems, and supplementary topics.

 Checklist:
   1. Can I solve the sub-problem of that problem